Back to blog

 Maryia Stsiopkina

-Determining the best programming language for web scraping may feel daunting as there are many options.
-Some of the popular languages used for web scraping are Python, JavaScript with Node.js, PHP, Java, C#, etc. The problem is deciding which language is the best since every language has its strengths and weaknesses.
-This article will focus on web scraping with Java and create a web scraper using Java.
+Determining the best programming language for web scraping tasks may feel daunting, as there are many options.
+Some of the most popular languages used for web scraping are Python, JavaScript with Node.js, PHP, Java, and C#.
+Each language has its strengths and weaknesses, making the choice less straightforward.

 JSoup is a powerful library that can handle malformed HTML effectively.
 The name of this library comes from the phrase “tag soup”, which refers to the malformed HTML document.

 HtmlUnit is a GUI-less, or headless, browser for Java Programs.
-It can emulate the key aspects of a browser, such as getting specific elements from the page, clicking those elements, etc. As the name of this library suggests, it’s commonly used for unit testing.
+It can emulate the key aspects of a browser, such as finding specific elements by class from the web page, clicking those elements, etc. As the name of this library suggests, it’s commonly used for unit testing.
 It’s a way to simulate a browser for testing purposes.

 HtmlUnit can also be used for web scraping.
 The good thing is that with just one line, the JavaScript and CSS can be turned off.
 It’s helpful in web scraping as JavaScript and CSS aren’t required most of the time.
 In the later sections, we’ll examine both libraries and create web scrapers.

-This tutorial on web scraping with Java assumes that you’re familiar with the Java programming language.
-For managing packages, we’ll be using Maven.
+This tutorial on web scraping with Java assumes you’re already comfortable with the basics of the Java programming language.

 Quick overview of CSS Selectors